Dashboard: Effects of medical diagnoses on health and socio-economic outcomes

 Loading graph…

-Pick a diagnosis, then show outgoing or incoming edges (directed, weighted).
+Pick a diagnosis, then sex and age group, then show outgoing or incoming edges.

 Hover edges for ΔP(T+1) in percentage points; line width reflects |link_strength|.